vacp2p/rfc/content/docs/rfcs/43/README.md

-In this document we describe a compound protocol for enabling two devices to mutually authenticate and securely exchange (arbitrary) information over Waku.
+In this document we describe a compound protocol for enabling two devices to mutually authenticate and securely exchange (arbitrary) information over the Waku network.

 # Background / Rationale / Motivation

-In order to implement multi-devices communications using one of the Noise session management mechanisms proposed in [37/WAKU2-NOISE-SESSIONS](https://rfc.vac.dev/spec/37/), we require a protocol to securely exchange (cryptographic) information between 2 or more devices possessed by a user.
+In order to implement multi-device communications using one of the Noise session management mechanisms proposed in [37/WAKU2-NOISE-SESSIONS](https://rfc.vac.dev/spec/37/), we require a protocol to securely exchange (cryptographic) information between 2 or more devices possessed by a user.

-Since, in this scenario, the devices would be close to each other, authentication can be initialized by exchanging a QR code out-of-band and then securely completed over the network.
+Since, in this scenario, the devices would be close to each other, authentication can be initialized by exchanging a QR code out-of-band and then securely completed over the Waku network.

 The protocol we propose consists of two main subprotocols or *phases*:

-- [Device Pairing](#Device-Pairing): the devices exchange and authenticate their long term device ID static keys;
+- [Device Pairing](#Device-Pairing): two phisically close devices initialize the *pairing* by exchanging a QR code out-of-band.
+The devices then exchange and authenticate their respective long-term device ID static key by exchanging handshake messages over the Waku network;
-- [Secure Transfer](#Secure-Transfer): the devices securely exchange in encrypted form information using key material obtained during a successful pairing phase.
+- [Secure Transfer](#Secure-Transfer): the devices securely exchange information in encrypted form using key material obtained during a successful pairing phase.
+The communication will happen over the Waku network, hence the devices do not need to be phisically close in this phase.

 # Theory / Semantics

 ## Device Pairing

-In the pairing phase, a device `B` requests to be paired to a device `A`.
+In the pairing phase, device `B` requests to be paired to a device `A`.
 Once the two devices are paired, the devices will be mutually authenticated and will share a Noise session within which they can securely exchange information.